melikeyetiser/medical-tourism-app/README.md

 # medical-tourism-app
-Spring Boot project that helps planning hospital visits and manages flight and hotel reservation
+Spring Boot project that helps to plan hospital visits and manages flight and hotel reservation